 Beloved Alumni: Dr. Bill Mitchell and Dr. Betty Radelet Halls

-Give in honor of a beloved teacher, physician and leader in naturopathic medicine and to a brighter future for our students at NUNM.
+Give in honor of a beloved teacher, physician or leader in naturopathic medicine, and to a brighter future for our students at NUNM.
 Your gift will help us transform the Bill Mitchell Hall and Betty Radelet Hall into places of inspiration.
 Help continue the growth of these great halls.

 Urban Campus Greening

 Help to beautify and create green spaces in the heart of the NUNM campus: from a green brick road leading through a stunning natural landscape to a reflective pond and path of many flowers.

 NUNM Capital Campaign

 Help build state-of-the art naturopathic and Chinese medicine facilities on our campus.
 Learn more about the Capital Campaign—Currently at $10.2M with $14M to go!

 Contact Susan Hunter, VP of Advancement, firstname.lastname@example.org for more information about these opportunities for giving.

 National University of Natural Medicine is proud to support the development of a natural medicine center that will provide medical care for our veterans: the Veteran’s Restorative Care Center (VRCC).